 Getting Involved in MSTD as a Student

 MSTD welcomes student involvement!
 Attend MSTD sponsored technical sessions and sit in on executive committee meetings during the winter and annual ANS meetings.
-Look in the respective meeting programs for information of when and where the executive committee meetings are.
+Look in the respective meeting programs or contact us for information of when and where the executive committee meetings are.

 Student Support from MSTD

 Because today’s students represent the future of the nuclear industry, the Materials Science and Technology Division actively supports a wide range of student programs at the undergraduate and graduate level.
 Below is a partial list of the activities currently or recently supported.
-For more information on these activities or to suggest others, please contact the MSTD Webmaster Jake Quincey.
+For more information on these activities or to suggest others, please contact the MSTD Webmaster Timothy Phero.